 - The ability to communicate those judgments and medical information to patients and other healthcare providers, with or without the use of aids or devices, such as a voice amplifier; and

 The ARC-PA has granted Accreditation-Provisional status to the Lake Erie College Physician Assistant Program.
 Accreditation-Provisional is an accreditation status.
 The status indicates that the plans and resource allocation for the proposed program appear to demonstrate the program's ability to meet the ARC-PA Standards, if fully implemented as planned.
 Accreditation-Provisional does not ensure any subsequent accreditation status. it is limited to no more than five years from matriculation of the first class.
-The PA program at Lake Erie College is pending final approval from the Higher Learning Commission.
 The PA program at Lake Erie College is accredited by the Higher Learning Commission and Ohio Board of Regents.